arathron123/mystic-editor/README.md

 To encode the rom run
 **python3 mystic-editor.py -e**

-You can specify the rom file like this
+If you want more control, you can specify the rom-file and address-configuration file like this example **python3 mystic-editor.py --rom stockRoms/en.gb --addr addr_en.txt -d**

-**python3 mystic-editor.py --rom stockRoms/en.gb -e**
+If you want to expand the rom to 32 banks add the --romexpand argument before encoding like this example **python3 mystic-editor.py --rom stockRoms/en.gb --addr addr_en_romexpand.txt --romexpand -e**

 Feel free to join our discord server https://discord.gg/mdTDMKh5FR